What is a Trusted Device?

 By targeting a device running out-of-date software, an attacker can nab the keys to the kingdom and log into your applications with legitimate credentials.
 Ransomware is another type of malware that can be installed on systems via out-of-date software on users’ devices, and has been increasingly targeting hospitals and universities.

-Duo’s Trusted Access solution checks your users’ endpoints before they access your applications, allowing administrators to create access controls and policies around the minimum versions needed to grant them access, or the security features (passcodes, screen lock, etc.) required on their devices.
+Duo’s Trusted Access solution checks your users’ endpoints before they access your applications, allowing administrators to create access controls and policies around the minimum versions needed to grant them access, or the security features (passcodes, screen lock, etc.) required on their 2FA trusted device.

 Admins can effectively block devices or warn and notify users to update their devices before they’re granted access to certain applications - further reducing the risk of a malware infection via exploit kits or any other means that leverage vulnerabilities of unpatched systems.

-Learn more by downloading the 2016 Duo Trusted Access Report - in this report, you’ll get:
+Learn more by downloading the 2022 Duo Trusted Access Report - in this report, you’ll:

-We analyzed our extensive dataset of more than 2 million devices used by customers in every industry and size, ranging from small startups to Fortune 500 enterprises, to give you top-level insight into what’s secure and what’s not.
-Download it today.
+We analyzed our extensive dataset of more than 2 million devices used by customers in every industry and size, ranging from small startups to Fortune 500 enterprises, to give you top-level insight into how companies responded to urgent global challenges—and how some may have missed the mark.
+Download your free copy today.